 Editor’s note: the following is a guest article submitted by our contacts at UK’s Claims4Negligence.
 Some good information on basic safety tips for new commuters:

 There are so many advantages to riding a bicycle on the road that it can be easy to overlook the risks entirely.
 Cycling is good for the environment, it keeps the individuals concerned fit and healthy and, in these difficult economic times it is less expensive than most other forms of transport.
 The downside, however, is that there’s no getting away from the fact that riding a bicycle on the roads can be extremely dangerous.
 Perhaps the most frightening aspect of taking a bike out onto the road is the fact that your safety isn’t entirely in your own hands.
 No matter how diligent and careful you are, accidents can still happen, and the statistics show that the vast majority of injuries suffered by cyclists come about as the result of negligence on the part of other road users.
 For finding out more about how much compensation could be received for injuries on the body visit Claims4Negligence.
 Its best, of course, if you can avoid being hurt in this manner altogether, especially since cyclists involved in accidents are far more likely than drivers to suffer more serious injuries, but it should be remembered that if you are hurt in this manner you always have the option of claiming compensation; not to cash in, not as a punishment, but as a means of helping you get back on your feet (and on two wheels) as quickly as possible.
+Even if you aren’t injured and it is only your $300 commuter bike that gets wrecked, you should still get a consultation.

 Although most accidents tend to be caused by the drivers of cars, that doesn’t mean that there’s nothing the average cyclist can do to protect themselves.
 The right clothing, the right equipment and correct cycling tactics can all add up to a safer road experience by lowering the chances of accidents happening in the first place, and then, if the worst should befall you, minimizing the negative effects and the extent of any injuries caused.